jacq-5/MTRX2700-Lab-2-Group-1/README.md

 #### Part D:

 To accomplish the advanced functionality, TIM2 on the STM32 was configured to generate periodic interrupts based on a user-defined time interval in milliseconds.
-It is designed for the user to specify the timer interval in `main` through the function call `init_timer(500)`.
+It is designed for the user to specify the timer interval in `main` through the function call `init_timer()`.

 ##### Modular Design
 ```c